ralfmouthaan/CamLab-OffAxisCamera-Setup/README.md

 - Camera parameters to be saved to a txt file so that the set up camera can be used by other CamLab programs.
 An example of such a text file is included.
 CamLab programs need to point to all point to the same text file.

 Tip: To set a region of interest, click-and-drag on the image.
+Tip: If FFTW.NET throws an error, uninstall it and reinstall it using the NuGet package manager.